The Philosophy of Kungfu

 From the moment of its inception as a martial art, Kung Fu underwent numerous variations which involved the emergence of several hundreds of different styles, which each carried distinctive approaches to combat and fighting movements.
 The styles that originated in Southern China were particularly distinct in that their movements not only mimicked those of certain animals, but also featured a particularly visually appealing and striking aesthetic which promoted Taoist holistic philosophy by encouraging harmony between man and his living environment.

 It is said that Hua Tuo, the physician of the Han dynasty, introduced the ‘exercise of the Five Animals’ into the Qigong curriculum that existed at the time, which sought to facilitate the flow of Qi around the body.
-The exercise of the five animals bases itself on emblematic postures of five different animals that are native to China: the Tiger, the Deer, the Crane and the Bear.
+The exercise of the five animals bases itself on emblematic postures of five different animals that are native to China: the Tiger, the Deer, the Crane, the Monkey and the Bear.

 In Qigong, each of the five animals is linked with one of the five elements, the five yin-yang pair of organs as well as different parts of the body.
 In different ways, these exercises aimed to, by means of directing Qi flow through different internal channels, achieve a desired effect on a specific bodily function.
 Following this introduction, it did not take long before the qigong animal exercises were translated into concrete Kung Fu forms and adopted by practitioners, often also incorporating other animals into their practice.